Hiring the wrong person costs more than you think.

 Cost is the number one reason so many organizations choose to handle their own hiring needs rather than working with a recruitment firm, like Riderflex.
 However, that cost can quickly get out of control if the organization chooses to hire the wrong person and has to go through the process all over again.

-The dollars and cents of hiring the wrong person vary widely depending on the position being filled, but, according to a study conducted by CareerBuilder, even an entry-level position has an average cost of anywhere from $7,000 to $10,000.
+The dollars and cents of hiring the wrong person vary widely depending on the position being filled.
+According to a study conducted by CareerBuilder, even an entry-level position has an average cost of anywhere from $7,000 to $10,000.
 The same study found that the average costs of hiring the wrong manager are closer to $40,000.
-Imagine how much more money is at stake when you’re hiring for C-level executive positions, like CEO, CTO, CFO, CIO, etc!
+Imagine how much more money is at stake when you’re hiring for C-level executive positions!

 And, these are just the financial costs of hiring the person.
 There are plenty of other costs that have nothing to do with finances.